 Topic/Step 2014 county approach City variations Issues to consider in 2020 BLP Step 1: Define Vacant and Underutilized Parcels by Residential Zone Use County Assessor data to categorize all parcels: • Vacant (parcels without development, no minimum size) • Underutilized (parcels with remaining capacity for residential development.
 Exclude parcels<0.5 Acres, multifamily, commercial/industrial) Bremerton: Underutilized threshold (LDR) =12,500 sq ft for SF parcels, 18,000 for duplex.
 (Bremerton used an alternative threshold in an area served by a private sewer system.
 This is a good example of an infrastructure gap analysis.
 See additional discussion below.)
 Poulsbo: Underutilized threshold: Remove parcels that are less than 2x minimum lot size County approach doesn't allow for possibility of redevelopment in zones that allow for more intense use, such as replacement of a parking lot in a zone that allows for higher-density multifamily.
 New Commerce Guidelines recommend breaking down the county's "underutilized" category into two different categories: Partially-utilized: Developed parcels that contains enough land to be further subdivided - recommended for single family zones.
 Under-utilized: Developed parcels that are zoned for a more intensive use and therefore has potential to be redeveloped - recommended for multifamily zones.
 Breaking the land supply into these categories would allow for making different assumptions regarding which types of parcels to exclude and what deductions apply in later steps.
-Here are Step 1 considerations: Partially-utilized: Consider than excluding parcels<0.5 acres, County is considering max lot size as threshold (18,000 sq ft) in UL and UCR.
-Also, how to account for fact that many SF lots are restricted by covenant and can't be subdivided?
+Here are Step 1 considerations: Partially-utilized: Consider lawer assumption for minimum lot size.
+Don't exclude multifamily zones.
 Under-utilized: Consider lower assumption for minimum lot size.
 Don't exclude multifamily zones.
 Consider adding pipeline as a fourth category.
 Exclude and set aside these parcels prior to identifying vacant, partially-utilized, and under-utilized (see detailed discussion below).
 New requirement for infrastructure gap analysis could be addressed in this stage by identifying targeted areas where development may be partially or fully constrained.
 See detailed discussion under Additional Considerations, below.